1966 Buffalo Bills season

 The 1966 Buffalo Bills season was the team’s seventh season in the American Football League.
-It was the first season for head coach Joe Collier, who had been the Bills' defensive coordinator for the previous four seasons.

-It ended with a loss in the AFL Championship Game to the Kansas City Chiefs, ending the team's two-year reign as league champions.
-The score was 31-7 during the time.
+It was the first season for head coach Joe Collier, who had been the Bills' defensive coordinator for the previous four seasons.It ended with a 31–7 loss in the AFL Championship Game to the Kansas City Chiefs, ending the team's two-year reign as league champions.

 The Bills allowed the fewest points in the AFL for the third consecutive year.
 Although defensive tackle Tom Sestak hampered by a bad knee, defensive linemen Jim Dunaway and Ron McDole took a leadership position.
 Linebackers Mike Stratton, Harry Jacobs and John Tracey, and defensive backs George Saimes, Butch Byrd, Hagood Clarke and Tom Janik provided a strong defensive foundation.

 Halfback Bobby Burnett and split end Bobby Crockett joined long-time Bills running back Wray Carlton and quarterback Jack Kemp, leading Buffalo's offense to scoring 358 points, second-most in the AFL in 1966.
 Burnett's 1,185 total yards from scrimmage were 5th in the AFL, and garnered AFL Rookie of the Year honors for Burnett.